Tiny-Earth/DemoSite/site/src/experiences.md

 - **Construct new knowledge:** Throughout a think-pair-share activity, students integrate new information with their existing knowledge, forming new connections between ideas, and developing a deeper understanding of the topic.
 Knowledge construction is reinforced through the social interaction and feedback provided by their partner.
 Here, the knowledge is new to the students; rather than referring to a new scientific discovery, the word "new" refers to the facts, understandings, and conenctions that the student makes.
 - **Practice and apply knowledge:** Throughout the think-pair-share activity, students are sharing their thoughts and ideas, engaging in a collaborative conversation, receiving feedback, and responding to questions.

-### How does a Think-Pair-Share leverage formative assessment?
+### How does a think-pair-share leverage formative assessment?

 The first step (thinking) gives students time to evaluate their understanding of the topic and therefore requires them to be metacognitive: What do I already know?
 How do the pieces fit together?

 The later steps (pairing and sharing) require students to compare and contrast their ideas with other students’ and evaluate whether they need to adjust their ideas to be more complete or accurate.

 From the instructor perspective, consider how think-pair-share acts as a window into the students’ thinking that helps you understand whether they understand the material.
+How well do student responses align with what you expected/hoped they would think?
+What questions do their responses reveal?
 The student responses, performance, and engagement become valuable indicators for assessing progress toward the learning objectives.

-### How does a Think-Pair-Share foster inclusive learning?
+### How does a think-pair-share foster inclusive learning?

 The structure of a think-pair-share ticks several inclusive learning boxes.
 Because everyone processes information at different speeds, posing a problem as a think-pair-share allows students the necessary time to reflect, formulate their thoughts, and even write out their answers.
 Moreover, sharing with the whole class can be overwhelming for some students.
 With a partner, they practice explaining their thinking, which prepares them for sharing responses with the class.
 And the best part?
 Everyone’s voice gets heard (even if only in a pair), and everyone hears different perspectives.